Braised pheasant casserole with cider, smoked bacon, and apples is a proper old-school classic that is the perfect intro to cooking this game bird.

 Your best bet is to find a butcher or game dealer that you trust.

-You want something that has been hung for 2-3 days, this will help maximise flavour but also the tenderness of the meat.
+You want something that has been hung for 2-3 days, which will help maximise flavour but also the tenderness of the meat.

-You also want to look “in season” so that would be between October and the end of February with a few regional derivations.
+You also want to look “in-season”, so that would be between October and the end of February, with a few regional variations.

 What cider to Use?